bryanwillis/Bootstrap-Stroke/README.md

 In case of custom prefix like ```@icon-font-prefix: bss;``` use ```<span class="bss bss-star" />```.

-Read more about icon applying at [Bootrap Help](http://getbootstrap.com/components/).
+Read more about icon applying at [Bootsrap Help](http://getbootstrap.com/components/).

 ## License
 Code: [MIT](http://opensource.org/licenses/MIT),